Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-4/README.md

-The headline figures differ - e.g. Max Speed of 37.9 kts in both FIT files and 49.5 kts in the GPX.
+The headline figures differ significantly - e.g. Max Speed of 37.9 kts in both FIT files and 49.5 kts in the GPX.

-The 37.9 kts is a bad record in the FIT which is missing latitude and longitude, and it shouldn't be reported by Waterspeed.
+n.b.
+The 37.9 kts is a bad record in the FIT which is missing latitude and longitude, and thus shouldn't be reported by Waterspeed.

-It's a big odd that the Max Speed is reported as 37.9 kts on the right though... that file contains a 2x speed of 46.6 kts.
+It's a bit odd that the Max Speed is reported as 37.9 kts for the modified FIT though... that file contains a best speed of 46.6 kts.

 The Foiling/Planing stats for the two FIT files obviously differ because of the speed modifications.